Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UsingProcessors.md

 #### Example: Ship navigation

-To use an axis control to mimic a ship's rudder, inverting the input will produce the desired effect.
-Pulling the stick to the left will steer the ship to the right, while pulling it to the right will steer the ship to the left.
+To use an axis control to mimic a ship's rudder, inverting the input produces the desired effect.
+Pulling left steers the ship right, and vice versa.

 ![image alt text](./Images/Processors-Ship-Neutral.png)
 ![image alt text](./Images/Processors-Ship-Left.png)